 The History Room Librarian is responsible for the local history collection, and supervises and controls the storage, access, and preservation of materials.
 When appropriate, materials are maintained in acid-free folders, enclosures, and containers.
 Significant attention will be given to the environmental quality within the LLHR, with reference to archiving and storage standards.
 The History Room Librarian will conduct a periodic review of the materials held in the local history collection, and may select items for removal based on condition and suitability to the collection.

 Resolution and Disposal of Materials Deemed Unsuitable for the History Room Collection

 The History Room Librarian will be responsible for gifting or otherwise disposing of any items deemed unsuitable or no longer suitable for the inclusion in the History Room collection.
 This includes all unwanted donated items unclaimed by the donor, items weeded from the collection or any other materials that do not meet the criteria outlined in this policy.
 The History Room Librarian will make a reasonable effort to find a suitable home for those materials deemed unsuitable for the History Room collection.
 These items may be offered to other libraries or organizations that express an interest in acquiring them.
 This includes, but is not limited to the main Library, the Friends of the Library or members of the Marin Archive Collective, which includes libraries, historical societies and museums in the county.

 This policy will be reviewed annually, along with an overall evaluation of the collection, by the History Room Librarian, the City Librarian, and the Library Board of Trustees.

-If you have any questions about the Collection Development and Donation Policies please contact the History Room Librarian David Grossman at 415-389-4292 x131 or email@example.com.
+If you have any questions about the Collection Development and Donation Policies please contact the Interim History Room Librarian Cate Mayfield at 415-389-4292 x4738 or firstname.lastname@example.org.